 Also On Site

-In the garden centre where the Black Dog Workshop is situated, there is a popular coffee shop serving incredible coffee and hot food from 9am till 4.00pm Monday to Saturday and 10am – 3pm on Sundays.
-This is where students will meet at the beginning of the day and have lunch if booked onto a full day’s turning course.
+In the garden centre where the workshop is situated, there is a popular coffee shop serving incredible coffee and hot food from 9am till 4.00pm Monday to Saturday.
+This is where we will meet at the beginning of the day and have lunch if booked onto a full day’s turning course.
 Here also, are the toilet facilities.

 Creative pass-times can act as a form of therapy to those suffering with depression, PTSD and other related mental health problems.
-The Black Dog Workshop works towards helping sufferers discover the benefits of using creativity to help deal with their ‘inner demons’.
+The workshop works towards helping sufferers discover the benefits of using creativity to help deal with their ‘inner demons’.

 - Promote woodturning to a wide audience through contact with local agencies and groups;